But what do you do with it all? How do you decide what makes it onto your product roadmaps?

 The week of the "Feature request Friday" meeting:

 - The Monday of the upcoming meeting, the Receptive Customer, Internal, and Prospect SmartLists are exported and sent to all attendees.
 These reports contain feature requests sorted by their Receptive value.
-(These will be filtered by feature tag to avoid exporting anything that's already been reviewed - see more on this below.)

 - Attendees are asked to review the list for clarity so no time is wasted during the meeting.